mhutch/MonoDevelop.MSBuildEditor/README.md

 * parameter info tooltip when completing values
 * go to package page on nugets
 * prettier package tooltips
-* filter disallowed attributes and elements from completion
+* filter disallowed and existing attributes and elements from completion
+* improve validation (comma lists, more value kinds)
+* property comparand validation